jlyu26/Feedbacker/optimization/test.md

 In test flow, we're going to work in reverse.
 We take an existing user ID and generate a fake session string with it and sign [1] the session object with keygrip [[GitHub](https://github.com/crypto-utils/keygrip)].
 After that, we set the session and signature on page instance as cookies.Then we can use that page instance to make a request to the application with cookie sent along, and app server will think the page instance actually is signed in when in fact it is not.

+As the login process will be required by almost every test case, we move the authentication logic into a **factory function** [2].

 [1] _Session Signature: To figure out whether or not someone has tampered with their session string.
-Base64 Session + Cookie Signing Key = Session Signature The cookie signing key is a secret string that defined by us (server/config/dev.js) and never shared with anyone outside of application._
+(Base64 Session + Cookie Signing Key = Session Signature) The cookie signing key is a secret string that defined by us (server/config/dev.js) and never shared with anyone outside of application._

+[2] _Factory Function: a function that is used to generate some test data.
+To test the application we'll eventually end up with two factory functions inside of the test suite.
+One 'Session Factory' to create a new session, and one 'User Factory' to create a brand new user for every test._